How to Start a Clothing Brand in 2026: A 10-Step Guide for Success

 • Psychographics: Lifestyle, interests, values

-• Pain Points: Sizing gaps, price concerns, and sustainability needs
+• Pain Points: Sizing gaps, price concerns, sustainability needs

 Image via Corgi Things